-We have three manufacturing bases located in Haidian and Changping Districts of Beijing and Dalian City of Liaoning province.
+We have three manufacturing bases located in the Haidian and Changping Districts of Beijing and Dalian City of Liaoning province.

 We have two upstream production facilities in Haidian District, Beijing for commercialized products.
 Our Healive and Bilive share the same production line, which has an aggregate annual capacity of 10 million doses.
 Our Anflu production line has an annual capacity of 8 million doses, which can also be used to produce 20 million doses of Panflu or Panflu.1 annually.
-Our Healive, Bilive and Anflu production facilities received their GMP certificates initially in March 2002, June 2005 and October 2005, respectively, and renewed their GMP certificates for another five years in 2008, 2010 and 2010, respectively.
-The upstream production plants for our hepatitis vaccines and flu vaccines in Haidian District have passed the new GMP certification and obtained the new GMP certificate on April 17, 2013.
-We also have vaccine production facilities under construction at Haidian site now.